Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: simulation experiments

 \subsection{Contact Force Estimation}

-The proposed approach is capable of estimating contact forces applied at the soft gripper by the developed displacement control algorithm, \textbf{Algorithm 4}.
+The proposed approach can estimate the applied contact forces by the developed displacement-force modeling, \textbf{Algorithm 4}.
 In addition, the parameters of the soft gripper are shown in Table I, except for the node radius modification factor of 0.7 based on the above analysis.